Kilby Block Party parking 2026: Read this to get in and out

 Better Call Saul for safe passage through the NOTE District to Kilby Block Party SLC

-Earlier this month, concert organizers notified ticket-buyers that they could ride to the KBP4 for free from any location.
-This means you could park in a Trax Park & Ride lot as far north as Pleasant View or a Frontrunner station in Provo and commute to the Fairgrounds without paying a dime.
-I work downtown so I can park near the Arena station and get there in 10 minutes.
+Every Kilby wristband comes with courtesy transportation on UTA.
+That means you could park in a Trax Park & Ride lot as far north as Pleasant View or a Frontrunner station in Provo and commute to the Fairgrounds without paying a dime.
+If you live or work downtown, you can park near a dozen or more stops and get to the festival in ten minutes.

 Leave a Reply